SL177Y-0/ToDo-Web3/readme.md

-# NOTE - Follow The Readme Files Inside The Directory
+# NOTE - Follow The Readme Files Inside The Directory to run
 # ✅ Decentralized Task Management dApp

 The **Decentralized Task Management dApp** is a blockchain-powered application designed to manage tasks transparently and securely.
 It integrates **smart contracts** for immutable task management and leverages **AI** to optimize task prioritization.